Friday February 23, 2018 | 7:30PM (Pre-concert talk at 6:45)

 In its research and creations, Constantinople joins forces with other leading figures on the international scene.
 The common denominator that Constantinople brings into play when merging different musical styles is their modal expression, but also their decidedly contemporary – and thus unifying – language.

 Constantinople is regularly invited to international festivals, where it is acclaimed by the public, music professionals and critics alike.
-It has performed on many of the world’s major stages, including the Salle Pleyel (France), Festival d'Aix-en- Provence (France), the World Sacred Music Festival of Fez (Morocco), the Festival d’Île de France (Paris), the Onassis Centre (Athens), the Festival de México en el Centro Histórico (Mexico), the Festival de Lanaudière (Quebec), and the Schwetzingen Festival (Germany).
+It has performed on many of the world’s major stages, including the Salle Pleyel (France), Festival d’Aix-en-Provence (France), the World Sacred Music Festival of Fez (Morocco), the Festival d’Île de France (Paris), the Onassis Centre (Athens), the Cervantino Festival (Mexico), the Festival de Lanaudière (Quebec), and the Philharmoniker Berliner (Germany).

+Alongside its tours in Europe, Middle East and America, Constantinople presents every year a concert season in Montreal, featuring new works.
 Most of its productions have been recorded and broadcast by CBC/Radio-Canada, and some have been relayed to European audiences via the European Broadcasting Union.
-Constantinople has 13 albums to its credit on labels Analekta, Atma and World Village.
+Constantinople has 16 albums to its credit on labels Analekta, Atma, World Village, Buda Musique et MaCase.
 The ensemble is supported by the Conseil des Arts et des Lettres of Quebec, the Canada Council for the Arts, and the Conseil des Arts de Montréal.

 Suzie LeBlanc, soprano